kabads/kabads.github.io/content/sysadmin/2019-12-30-setting-acl-linux-filesystem.md

 title: Setting Filesystem ACLs on Linux
 ---

-ACLs are a method for defining access to files and directories on a system.
-These can be set at the user level, group level, or via the effective rights mask.
+ACLs are a method for defining access to files and directories on a system. <!--more-->These can be set at the user level, group level, or via the effective rights mask.

 The commands ```getfacl``` and ```setfacl``` are used to get and change ACL permissions respectively.
 If you are setting for a specific user then the text form of the attribute is ```user:username:rwx```.
 If you want the permission to apply to the default user (or group) then you would use the text term ```user::rwx```